emiliaverse/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that sets the all permission to other users
 A script that sets the mode of the file hello
 A script that sets the mode of the file hello the same as olleh’s mode.
+A script that adds execute permission to all subdirectories